Skip to main content

 To comprehend the metabolic adjustments of perimenopause, one must first appreciate the role of estrogen as a primary metabolic regulator.
 Throughout your reproductive years, estrogen acted as a powerful conductor of your body’s energy orchestra.
 It enhanced your cells’ sensitivity to insulin, the hormone responsible for escorting glucose from your bloodstream into your cells for energy.

-This function helped maintain stable levels and efficient energy utilization.
+This function helped maintain stable blood sugar levels and efficient energy utilization.
 Estrogen also influenced where your body stored fat, favoring subcutaneous depots in the hips and thighs.
 Furthermore, it played a part in maintaining lean muscle mass, which is a metabolically active tissue that burns calories even at rest.

 The perimenopausal transition represents a gradual dimming of this powerful hormonal signal.
 As ovarian function wanes, estrogen levels fluctuate unpredictably before settling at a new, lower baseline.
 This hormonal shift is the primary catalyst for the metabolic changes you are experiencing.